 During the formation of the IES, soils that had developed on the upland landscape were removed and the underlying Pre-Illinoian till weathering zone was significantly eroded in this area; this resulted in the development of a region-wide colluvial lag deposit referred to as a "stone line."
 During this same interval, the Cedar River valley was filled with glacially derived deposits of sand and gravel from the Des Moines Lobe.
 This outwash provided a local source for wind-derived sediment.
 The distinctive features of this region are paha and the larger 'erosional inliers.'
 These are isolated landforms and may represent uneroded topographic highs of loess-mantled Pre-Illinoian till.
 They have a northwest to southeast alignment (McGee, 1891; Ruhe et al., 1968).
 This orientation seems to coincide with the regional paleoprevailing winds (Muhs et al., 2013; Mason 2015; Kerr et al., 2019).
 Paha and 'inliers' usually have a thick package of wind-blown material, with some locations in the mapping area having over 12 m (40 ft) of loess and fine sand.
 Where paha are not present, packages of stratified loamy and sandy sediment cover the upland and hill slope positions on the landscape.
-This material is thought to be the remnants of solifluction lobes associated with the formation of the IES.
+This material is thought to be the remnants of periglacial processes associated with the formation of the IES.
 The toeslopes and smaller valleys have thick packages of coarse sand and gravel interspersed with loamy and silty layers.
-Some valleys, like Hinkle Creek, have over 7 m (24 ft) of this coarse material beneath a thin mantle of reworked loess.
+Some valleys, like Buckeye Creek, may have over 7 m (24 ft) of this coarse material beneath a mantle of reworked loess.
 These valley deposits were developed in response to the shifting climate and base levels during the formation of the IES (Bettis and Autin, 1997).

-In eastern Iowa, the highly eroded and dissected Illinoian and Pre-Illinoian upland and older terraces are mantled by two Wisconsin loesses.
+In eastern Iowa, the highly eroded and dissected Pre-Illinoian upland and older terraces are mantled by two Wisconsin loesses.
 The older Pisgah Formation is thin and includes loess and related slope sediments that have been altered by colluvial hillslope processes.
 The unit is characterized by the presence of a weakly developed soil recognized as the Farmdale Geosol.
 It is not uncommon to see the Farmdale developed throughout the Pisgah Formation and into the underlying older Sangamon Paleosol.
 The Pisgah loess was most likely deposited on the eastern Iowa landscape from 30,000 to 24,000 years ago (Bettis, 1989) and is typically buried by Peoria Formation loess.
-The Peoria Formation loess accumulated on stable landsurfaces in eastern Iowa from 25,000 to 21,000 years ago.
+The Peoria Formation loess accumulated on stable land surfaces in eastern Iowa from 25,000 to 21,000 years ago.
 Peoria Formation eolian materials mantle the upland till units and are present on the Wisconsin outwash terraces.
 On the uplands, the Peoria Formation is a uniform silt loam; in the valleys the silt commonly grades downward to fine sand.
 The loess deposits in the mapping area are relatively thin, generally less than 4 meters (12 ft).

 Hudson age deposits are associated with fine-grained alluvial, organic, and colluvial sediments and include the DeForest Formation which is subdivided into the Camp Creek, Roberts Creek, and Gunder members.
 These deposits are present in valleys and upland drainages throughout the map area.
-The Holocene low terrace deposits occupy the active channel belt of the Cedar River.
-Both an intermediate and high Holocene terrace are present along the Cedar River and may be several meters above the modern floodplain.
-Due to the difficulty of differentiating these terraces where only one was present, they were combined into one mapping unit.